wbalmer/petitRADTRANS/docs/content/installation.rst

     python3.x -m venv /path/to/my_venv
     source /path/to/my_venv/bin/activate

-Then, follow the :ref:`Standard installation instructions<PreInstallSection>`.
+Then, follow the :ref:`standard installation instructions<PreInstallSection>`.
 You may encounter further issues installing third-party packages like ``setuptools`` or ``mpi4py``.
 In that case, you can execute, e.g.:

 .. code-block:: bash